The EQUINOX heat pump trial 24/25: your questions answered

 ×

-The EQUINOX trial, run in partnership with National Grid (Electricity Distribution) is designed to help us research cheaper, greener heating for all, and help you earn money in the process.
+The EQUINOX project is run in partnership with National Grid (Electricity Distribution) and rewards participants for helping us research cheaper, greener heating for all.

 ×